About the author

 Employee terminated

-If an employee who works and lives in Minnesota is terminated, they must be paid within one day of the employee asking for it.
+If an employee who works and lives in Minnesota is terminated, they must be paid within one day of the employee requesting payment.

 Required pay frequency